by Niklas Göransson

 – Yes, states Tyrant, it goes without saying that black metal should have a satanic message.

-… and a genuine devotion to the culture the brothers have wholeheartedly embraced.
+… and a genuine devotion to the lifestyle the brothers have wholeheartedly embraced.

 – Certainly, says Hellbutcher, black metal is ‘metal’.

-Sub-genres like ‘depressive suicidal black metal’ is something that holds little appeal for the brothers.
+Sub-genres like ‘depressive suicidal black metal’ holds little appeal for the brothers.

 – Losers seeking unity in misanthropy, says Tyrant while shaking his head, pathetic – they must die.